nowprototypeit/docs/docs/variants/index.md

 # Introduction to variants

-With Now Prototype It, you can create custom setup packages for your prototypes so that individual users don't have to configure a complex setup every time.
-These setup packages are called **Variants**.
+**Variants** are custom setup packages for your prototypes.
+You run them just once, when you first create your protoype.

-Variants can include specific configurations, tools, and libraries tailored to your needs.
+Variants give prototype designers a quick starting point with no additional configuration.
+They can include [plugins](/docs/plugins/index), starting pages, and Protoype Manager configurations.

 Variants are particularly useful for teams that need to maintain consistency in their prototyping process.